Typhoon Cora (1969): Preparations and impact

 Before Typhoon Cora made landfall, there were up to 34 warnings and 15 of those were at typhoon intensity by the Joint Typhoon Warning Center and the Japan Meteorological Agency.
 As a tropical depression, Cora brought rainfall over the Caroline Islands, one of them being the Woleai Atoll.

 After intensifying into a Category 2 typhoon, Typhoon Cora struck the Ryukyu Islands with heavy rain and caused families within low-lying coasts to flee.
-After causing minor damage, Typhoon Cora then killed one person and 37 people on the island of Okinawa on August 19.
-Before Cora's dissipation on the 23 of August, Cora left hundreds without homes and left police to help recover for the damage.
+After causing minor damage, Typhoon Cora then killed one person and injured 37 people on the island of Okinawa on August 19.
+Before Cora's dissipation on the 23 of August, Cora left hundreds without homes and left police to help recover from the damage.
 Cora had also brought rain up to Hokkaidō and Honshū before it dissipated on August 23.